michelefenu/mde/README.md

 ## What is mde?

 mde is a terminal-based markdown editor.
-It lets you edit and preview markdown files without leaving the terminal.

-In edit mode, syntax is styled as you type: headings, emphasis, links, lists, code blocks, tables, and more are coloured in place, with delimiters dimmed so the content stays readable.
-Preview mode renders the document read-only with syntax markers hidden and tables drawn with box-drawing characters.

-Lists are continued automatically on Enter with correct markers and indentation.
-Ordered lists are auto-incremented.
-Todo items (`- [ ]`, `- [x]`) support metadata tokens like `#tag`, `@assignee`, `~duration`, and dates.
+It operates in two modes:

+- **Edit mode** - live syntax styling with dimmed delimiters.
+Headings, emphasis, links, lists, code blocks, tables, blockquotes, and horizontal rules are coloured as text is entered.
+- **Preview mode** - read-only rendered view.
+Syntax markers are hidden, tables use box-drawing borders, and headings are indented by level.

+Switching between modes is done with Ctrl+P or Escape.

+Additional features include incremental search with match highlighting, full undo/redo history, automatic list continuation with marker auto-increment, GFM task checkboxes with metadata highlighting (`#tag`, `@assignee`, `~duration`, dates), word wrap, table of contents navigation, and tab-completed file open.

+Files are saved as standard `.md`.
+The editor never writes rendered output.

 ## Requirements

 A C99 compiler (gcc or clang) and the ncurses development library.

-- **macOS**: included with Xcode Command Line Tools
+- **macOS** - included with Xcode Command Line Tools
-- **Debian / Ubuntu**: `sudo apt install libncurses-dev`
+- **Debian / Ubuntu** - `sudo apt install libncurses-dev`
-- **Fedora**: `sudo dnf install ncurses-devel`
+- **Fedora** - `sudo dnf install ncurses-devel`
-- **Arch**: `sudo pacman -S ncurses`
+- **Arch** - `sudo pacman -S ncurses`

 ## Compiling